Available since indyco 4.3.0.0

 A filter consists of three fields: custom property name, logical operator, value.

-Essentially, a filter specifies constraints that the value of a custom property must respect; nodes/measures that do not respect these values are filtered out.
+Essentially, a filter specifies constraints that the value of a custom property must respect; nodes/measures/facts that do not respect these values are filtered out.

-Clicking on the first field opens a dropdown that proposes all the custom properties present in the attributes or measures (depending on the section you are in).
+Clicking on the first field opens a dropdown that proposes all existing custom properties.

 These can be of two types: text or list, which directly affects the other filter fields: